top of page

 The Admiral Lounge and Café, Port Hood

-A cozy, welcoming spot in Port Hood, the Admiral Lounge and Café is quickly growing as a hub where locals and visitors gather for casual tunes and great conversation.
-With regular live music sessions featuring talented local musicians, it’s the perfect place to unwind, sip something warm (or cold), and soak up the Cape Breton vibe.
+A cozy, welcoming spot, the Admiral Lounge and Café is quickly growing as a hub where locals and visitors gather for tunes, song and conversation.
+With regular live music sessions, it’s the perfect place to unwind, and soak up the southwest coast of Cape Breton vibe.

 An Drochaid – Mabou Gaelic and Historical Society